Updated: Aug 28

-Stress hormones commonly known as adrenalin (cortisol, epinephrine, norepinephrine)
+Stress hormones are commonly known as adrenalin (cortisol, epinephrine, norepinephrine)

 Thyroid hormones (TSH, T4 T3)

-So your when I say hormone balance is KEY I am talking about whole body health.
-The most important concept to get is this: all of your hormones affect each other.
-Your stress hormones affect your sex hormones and thyroid, your blood sugar hormones affect your, stress hormones, thyroid and sex hormones and vis-versa!
-So when ones out the others have to work over time to create balance.
+So when I say hormone balance is KEY I am talking about whole-body health.
+The most important concept to get is this: All of your hormones affect each other.
+Your stress hormones affect your sex hormones and thyroid, your blood sugar hormones affect your, stress hormones, thyroid and sex hormones, and vice-versa!
+So when ones out the others have to work overtime to create balance.

 "The main organs we need to support are: Liver, Thyroid, Digestion, and Adrenals + we need to reduce stress, eat a diet that balances blood sugars and avoid chemicals of all types"

 Stress (Adrenal health): flows down to create an imbalance in sex hormones production.
-This is because your body prioritises making stress hormones to run and fight (to get you out of danger now) instead of having babies.
-The thing about stress is it doesn't have to be a life threatening event taking place, it can just be the ever growing TO DO LIST and this can have the same negative effect on your hormones longterm.
+This is because your body prioritizes making stress hormones to run and fight (to get you out of danger now) instead of having babies.
+The thing about stress is it doesn't have to be a life-threatening event taking place, it can just be the ever-growing TO DO LIST and this can have the same negative effect on your hormones longterm.